 After law school, Joel attended New York University School of Law and earned his LL.M. in taxation.

-Joel’s work history includes time as an intern at Norton County Attorney’s Office; Sebelius & Griffiths, LLP (Norton, KS); Newbery, Ungerer & Hickert LLP (Topeka); Research Assistant to Professor Stephen Ware, KU School of Law; Bever Dye, LC (Wichita); and Foulston Siefkin, LLP (Wichita).
-After working at Foulston Siefkin after law school, Joel now practices as a tax attorney at Leverage Law Group, LLC in Leawood, Kansas.
-His firm specializes in finance transactions involving New Markets Tax Credits and Renewable Energy Tax Credits.
+Joel’s work history includes time as an intern at Newbery, Ungerer & Hickert LLP (Topeka); Bever Dye, LC (Wichita); and Foulston Siefkin, LLP (Wichita).
+After law school, Joel worked at Foulston Siefkin before moving to Leverage Law Group, LLC in Leawood, Kansas.
+He is now a partner at Leverage Law Group, a firm specializing in tax equity finance transactions involving New Markets Tax Credits and Renewable Energy Tax Credits.

 “The state of Kansas and its people have been a tremendous influence in my life.
 It is a place of open arms, where all people are welcome.
 I hope one day to give back to the place that has given so much to me.
 The Weigand Scholarship is another example of Kansans working together to support other Kansans.”